Keruspe/blog/posts/2012-11-29-knowing-your-system-part-the-init-process.md

 ## The goal of the init process

-The init process is the more important software running on your system.
-Its goal is to start everything up in order for your system to work properly.
+The init process is the most important software running on your system.
+Its goal is to start everything up in the right order for your system to work properly.
 It will manage everything, report errors (and maybe act regarding them) and supervise everything.
-When a process will get orphaned (because its father process, the one which started it, exits or dies), init will automatically become its father process.
+When a process gets orphaned (because its father process, the one which started it, exits or dies), init will automatically become its father process.

-The init process allows you to get a trace of what your processes and doing, where they do come from, and whether they're in a decent or a zombie state.
+The init process allows you to get a trace of what your processes are doing, where they come from, and whether they're in a decent or zombie state.

 ## The legacy System V init

 UNIX System V is probably the most known UNIX system.
 It was one of the most used operating systems in the 80s-90s for servers.
 Its init system is the base of most of our actual systems' ones.

-[SysVInit](http://savannah.nongnu.org/projects/sysvinit) design split the boot process into several step (usually 6 or 7 for recent versions) called "runlevels":
+[SysVInit](http://savannah.nongnu.org/projects/sysvinit) design splits the boot process into several steps (usually 6 or 7 for recent versions) called "runlevels":

 * the runlevel 0 corresponds to the system shutdown